 - The Headteacher is responsible for ensuring the safety (including e-safety) of members of the school community, though the day to day responsibility for e-safety will be delegated to the Computing Co-ordinator/Designated Safeguarding Lead. - The Headteacher is responsible for the implementation and effectiveness of this policy.
-She is also responsible for reporting to the Governing Body on the effectiveness of the policy and, if necessary, make any necessary recommendations re further improvement. - The Headteacher / Senior Leaders are responsible for ensuring that the Computing Coordinator/ Designated Safeguarding Lead and other relevant staff receive suitable CPD to enable them to carry out their e-safety roles. - The Headteacher / Senior Leaders will ensure that there is a system in place to allow for monitoring and support of those in school who carry out the internal e-safety monitoring role.
+She is also responsible for reporting to the Governing Body on the effectiveness of the policy and, if necessary, make any necessary recommendations re further improvement. - The Headteacher / Senior Leaders are responsible for ensuring that the Computing Coordinator/ Designated Safeguarding Lead and other relevant staff receive suitable CPD to enable them to carry out their e-safety roles.
+This includes online safety training and cyber security training, plus any other relevant CPD. - The Headteacher / Senior Leaders will ensure that there is a system in place to allow for monitoring and support of those in school who carry out the internal e-safety monitoring role.
 This is to provide a safety net and also support to those colleagues who take on important monitoring roles. - The Headteacher and another member of the Senior Leadership Team should be aware of the procedures to be followed in the event of a serious e-safety allegation being made against a member of staff.
-(SPT Disciplinary policy) - The Headteacher is responsible for ensuring that parents and carers, when given access to data and information relating to their child / children, via any cloud-based website, Learning Platform or Gateway, have adequate information and guidance relating to the safe and appropriate use of this online facility - The Headteacher is responsible for ensuring that Governors have adequate information and guidance about maintaining e-safety whilst carrying out their duty and that they comply with the policy.
+(SPT Disciplinary policy) - The Headteacher is responsible for ensuring that parents and carers, when given access to data and information relating to their child / children, via any cloud-based website, Learning Platform or Gateway, have adequate information and guidance relating to the safe and appropriate use of this online facility - The Headteacher is responsible for ensuring that Governors have adequate information training and guidance about maintaining e-safety whilst carrying out their duty and that they comply with the policy.